zegalur/video-quiz/README.md

 5. Select the correct translation when the quiz becomes active.
 6. Watch the next video segment, and so on.

-It's best not to use hand-translated SRT but instead to translate the original SRT file so that the time codes match perfectly.
+It's best not to use hand-translated SRT but instead to auto-translate the original SRT file so that the time codes match perfectly.
 There are plenty of free online SRT translation websites out there.